 Open repositories are electronic services designed to preserve and provide open access to journal article reprints or preprints, audio, video and other media, and/or digital data.
 Unlike electronic journal or book publishers, they do not generally themselves provide editing or peer review services, though they may provide access to edited, peer-reviewed documents.
 Repositories may be maintained by an institution for the benefit of its own authors and researchers, or be open to deposits from any researcher in a given subject area.
-Some funding agencies require that articles and/or data from the research that they fund be deposited in an open access repository (see: Funding Agency Mandates.)
+Some funding agencies require that articles and/or data from the research that they fund be deposited in an open access repository (see: Funding Agency Mandates.).
+For more detailed information on repositories, consult the Repositories page of the UCSB Library Research Data Management Subject Guide.

 University of California Repositories